 to lash out at you like that.

 In your loving presence, your child’s storm will pass more quickly.
-Don’t be surprised if she thanks you afterwards, and wants the reassurance of some
+Don’t be surprised if she apologizes, or thanks you for understanding, and wants the

-There'll be plenty of time then to talk about appropriate behavior.
-And you don't need to shame or blame at that point, which will only cause her to shut
+There'll be plenty of time, then, to talk about appropriate behavior.
+And you don't need to shame or blame at that point, which will only cause her to

-down.
+shut down.
 Your child knows it's not okay to snarl at you, just like you know it's not okay to yell at her.
-What she needs is for you to listen to why she
+What she needs is for you to listen to

-What's more, your relationship changes.
-Your child becomes less likely to take her moods out on you, and more quickly gets back to her own emotional generosity.
+compassion, your child feels understood.
+He becomes less likely to take his moods out on you, and more able to self-regulate when he gets upset.
+He

-And, then, sooner or later, you'll see her start offering YOU love .... when you most need it.
+And, then, sooner or later, you'll begin to see your child offer YOU love .... when you most need it.